DavisWere/DavisWere/README.md

-- 👋 Hi, I’m @DavisWere
+- 👋 Hi, I’m @DavisWere a software engineer
-- 👀 I’m interested in  software development
+- 👀 I’m interested in  software development and specializing in backend development
 - 🌱 I’m currently learning   software development
 - 💞️ I’m looking to collaborate on django projects
 - 📫 How to reach me devisodhis10@gmail.com